-We are a bible-believing, worship and teaching centered Christian church in the Anglican Convergence tradition.
-Which means we embrace our evangelical nature in that our doctrine is Christ and scripture centered.
-We have received the faith as taught by the Apostles of Christ, recorded in the Apostle's Creed and exampled before us in the scripture and the practice of the early church.
-Though not Roman Catholic, we are a liturgical church, embracing the doctrinal ideals of the reformation while still preserving many of the worship practices of the ancient church.
-This includes episcopal polity, the priesthood of the believer, and justification by faith.
-Finally, Pentecostal, to us, is neither a denomination, nor a movement but the true nature of Christ’s church as seen at its birth, and through its early beginnings in the New Testament Book of Acts.
+We are a bible-believing, spirit-filled, worship and teaching centered Christian church in a reformed Anglican tradition; often referred to as "convergence" because we are liturgical, evangelical and pentecostal.
+Which means, we are liturgical in the sense that we embrace and practice many of the ancient and traditional worship practices of the church, as expressed in our clergy attire, sacraments and rites.
+We are evangelical in that our doctrine is Christ and scripture centered our focus mission centered; called to live as witnesses of the Gospel of Christ.
+Finally, pentecostal, to us, is neither a denomination nor a movement but the true nature of Christ’s church as seen at its birth in the book of Acts and its early development chronicled throughout the remainder of the New Testament.
 Therefore, we are proud to be charismatic or "Pentecostal" (should we have to label it), knowing that the example of our type of worship, faith, and relationship with God is Holy Spirit inspired, scriptural and personally effective!
+Altogether, Kingdom Life Cathedral is liturgical by tradition, evangelical by mandate and pentecostal by experience!

 We believe that the Bible is the ‘Word of God.”
 We believe in the full divine inspiration of the Word of God.
 We hold the Word of God to be the chief authority in all matters and assert that no doctrine can be true or essential, if it does not find a place in this Word.
 (2 Timothy 3:16-17; John 6:63, 8:31-32)